What is The Means Test?

 Crunching the Numbers

+The chart below provides median family income data.
 If your income is less than the state median, the means test is relatively straightforward.
 For those with higher incomes, however, the means test is quite complex.
 Not only will you have to do pages of calculations, but you'll have to find the correct income and expense figures for your area and household size.

-Using an Online Means Test Calculator
+Bankruptcy Means Test Calculator

 If you're looking for an easy way to determine your eligibility under the Chapter 7 means test, visit www.legalconsumer.com and use its online bankruptcy means test calculator, created by the author of Nolo's book How to File for Chapter 7 Bankruptcy, Albin Renauer, J.D.
 Once you enter your zip code, the calculator uses the applicable income and expense standards for your state, county, and region to determine your eligibility.